-The Internal Audit department is responsible for providing an objective and independent appraisal of all the University of Bath's activities, financial and otherwise.
-It should provide a service to the whole organisation, including Council and all levels of management.
+The Internal Audit Department is responsible for providing an objective and independent appraisal of all the University of Bath's activities, operations and associated risk management.
+This includes review of academic, research, financial, and governance arrangements and their social and environmental impact.
+It should provide a service to the whole organisation, including Council, Senate and all levels of management.
 It is not an extension of, nor a substitute for, good management, although it can have a role in advising management.

 The Internal Audit department is responsible for evaluating and reporting to the Council and Vice-Chancellor, thereby providing them with assurance on the arrangements for risk management, control and governance, and value for money (VFM).

 It remains the duty of management, not the internal auditor, to operate these arrangements.

 All the University's activities, funded from whatever source, fall within the remit of the Internal Audit department.
 The Internal Audit department will consider the adequacy of controls necessary to secure propriety, economy, efficiency and effectiveness in all areas.
 It will seek to confirm that management have taken the necessary steps to achieve these objectives and manage the associated risks.

 The scope of Internal Audit work should cover all operational and management controls and should not be restricted to the audit of systems and controls necessary to form an opinion on the financial statements.
 This does not imply that all systems will be subject to review, but that all will be included in the audit risk assessment and hence considered for review following the assessment of risk.
 It follows that if Internal Audit is to give an opinion on the whole system then that will include academic operations.